asyncapi/github-action-for-cli/README.md

 ### `output`

 Path to the output directory.
+Can be used for `generate` and `convert` commands.

 **Default** points to `output` directory in the root of the repository.